 SimplePay currently supports integration with QuickBooks Online.
 You will be able to import your chart of accounts into SimplePay and then specify mappings from SimplePay’s accounts to your accounts in QuickBooks.

-Once you’ve enabled this integration, the Pay Runs screen will contain links for posting finalised pay runs to QBO.
+Once you’ve enabled this integration, the Pay Runs screen will contain links for posting finalised pay runs to QuickBooks.
 After clicking that, you will be prompted to import your chart of accounts and do the mapping.

 Creating a Pay Run